Construction Market Intelligence

 🎰 Nevada

-Hard Rock Guitar Hotel$4.3B · 36/42 floors up
+Hard Rock Guitar Hotel$4.3B · 36/42 floors active

 A's Las Vegas Stadium$2B · vertical active